 Solar electricity

-A PV installation on a pergola A rooftop PV installation Two photovoltaic arrays in Blewbury – on a pergola and being installed on a roof
+A PV installation on a pergola A rooftop PV installation Two of the very first photovoltaic arrays in Blewbury – on a pergola, and being installed on a roof

-Solar cells are provided in panels which ideally should be mounted at about a 30–35 degree angle facing south, with no shading by trees or other buildings.
+Solar cells are provided in panels which ideally should be mounted at about a 30–35 degree angle facing south, south-east or south-west, ideally with no shading by trees or other buildings.

 Photovoltaic cells are less efficient in extracting solar energy than thermal panels.
 The current silicon-based cells have a theoretical maximum efficiency of about 28%, partly because they only extract energy from part of the sun's spectrum.
 Practical efficiencies at present are about 12.5–18%, so the area covered needs to be about three times that of thermal panels collecting the same amount of useful energy.
-In addition, the cost per unit area is greater.
-As a result, in the past domestic PV installations have been harder to justify on strictly financial grounds than solar thermal systems.
-But the new Feed-In Tariff will pay a generous subsidy that changes this.
+In the past, domestic PV installations were harder to justify on strictly financial grounds than solar thermal systems.
+But nowadays the Feed-in Tariff pays a subsidy that has changed this.
 The justification is that the energy generated is electrical, which is more valuable than heat.
-Also note that a PV installation does not need a pump and special plumbing, and so is likely to need little maintenance.
+Also note that a PV installation does not need a pump or special plumbing, and so is likely to need little maintenance.

 PV generation diagram

-A domestic-sized solar PV installation might be rated to generate from 1 to 3 kilowatts of energy in full summer sun of 1000 watts per sq. metre; this rating is called kilowatts-peak, or kWp.
+A domestic-sized solar PV installation might be rated to generate from 1 to 4 kilowatts of energy in full summer sun of 1000 watts per sq. metre; this rating is called kilowatts-peak, or kWp.
 This typically requires about 7–8 sq. metres of solar cells per kilowatt.
 On an open south-facing location in Britain a 1.8 kWp installation is officially estimated to collect on average 1440 kWh a year.
-However, Oxfordshire is relatively sunny and southern.
-A local installation company estimates 1710 kWh per year, and a 1.8 kWp installation in Blewbury has generated 1770 kWh, 25% more than the official estimate, in a year (2009) that was not especially sunny.
+However, since Oxfordshire is relatively sunny and southern a local installation company estimates 1710 kWh per year in Blewbury and in some years this has been exceeded (up to 1770 kWh).
+Solar panels have dropped greatly in price, and even including scaffolding, wiring and electronics prices have come down.

-A 1.8 kWp system costs roughly £8000 at present.
 Results from a full year of generation at the house mentioned above, which has two people living in it, are shown in the diagram at right.
-More than half the locally generated electricty, 1050 kWh, was exported to the grid, and 2170 kWh was imported.
-The 720 kWh generated and used locally saves £93.
-Under the new Feed-In Tariff the household would receive 41.3 pence per kWh for its entire generation of 1770 kWh, so £730.
-In addition, the 1050 kWh exported would receive a further 3 pence per kWh or £31.
-Thus the total of electricity savings and subsidy would be about £850 per year.
+More than half the locally generated electricity, 1050 kWh, was exported to the grid, and 2170 kWh was imported.
+The 720 kWh generated and used locally saves about £100.
+Under the Feed-in Tariff the household would receive (for a new system) 15.4 pence per kWh for its entire generation of 1770 kWh, making £273.
+In addition, the 1050 kWh exported would receive a further 4.6 pence per kWh, or £48.
+Thus the total of electricity savings and subsidy would be about £420 per year.
 A household with more people in it, and perhaps less frugal in its electricity usage, would export less but this makes little difference.
+Note that the tariff rates for new systems will be reduced periodically, depending on sales and costs of PV systems.
+Once installed and registered, systems receive a guaranteed rate, indexed for inflation, for 20 (formerly 25) years.

 A solar PV system will have a lifetime of perhaps 25 years.
 Solar cells use considerable energy to make, so in the UK they need to be run for about 3–5 years before they have generated the energy used in their construction.
 However, thereafter they are benefiting the environment.